THOMASELOVE/431-quizzes-2023/quiz2/README.md

 - our [Favorite Movies work](https://github.com/THOMASELOVE/431-classes-2023/tree/main/movies), and
 - all of [Project A](https://thomaselove.github.io/431-projectA-2023/) and the required analyses in Studies 1 and 2 of [Project B](https://thomaselove.github.io/431-projectB-2023/)

 This does not mean I will actually address all of these things in the Quiz.
 I definitely will not.

+- The Quiz involves two essays, one of which is about Spiegelhalter's book.
+- The other 22 questions are skewed heavily towards material discussed in the slides for Classes 12-23.